 If you are a traditional SEO strategist and wish to continue in the old ways just give a little twist to your strategy.
 Google algorithms are sophisticated enough to detect brand names and associate them with your websites.
 The more your brand name is mentioned on external platforms the more domain authority you’ll collect.

-Guest blog posts that mention your brand inside the content is natural link building.
+Guest blog posts that mention your brand inside the content is natural link-building.
 Suppose a journalist finds your website remarkable because of some aspect and mentions it in their publication; your brand name gets recognition.
-You in turn mention on various platforms that your website has been written about by the well-known publisher, you create more recognition and links to your website.
+You in turn mention on various platforms that your website has been written about by a well-known publisher, you create more recognition and links to your website.
 Getting your brand name on other people’s blog posts is not easy because you have to have something different and something unique to get noticed.

 Increase social media shares